SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/what-is-a-package-registry.md

 You’ll see SwiftPM resolve the package dependency using the registry, build the tool, and output “Hello, world!”.
 Congratulations, you just used a package registry!

+### Why build a package registry?

+Given that you just used a community package registry, you might wonder why we are building a new one.
+The Tuist registry is a valuable resource for the community as a read-only cache implemented on a registry, and we think there's more value to be had with a full implementation.
+The key difference is that a fully implemented registry allows packages to be published from SwiftPM using `swift package publish`.
+It's much more than that, though, involving thinking about developer identity, supply chain security, package scope ownership, release management, and more.

 If you’d like to learn more about how package registries work under the hood, the [SwiftPM documentation](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/usingswiftpackageregistry/) and the [Artifactory documentation](https://docs.jfrog.com/artifactory/docs/swift-repositories) are both good starting points.